Joséphine-Charlotte of Belgium, Grand Duchess of Luxembourg

 The family lived at Stuyvenberg Castle, on the Royal Domain at Laeken, Brussels, Belgium.
 In 1934, her grandfather King Albert I, an avid mountain climber, died in a climbing accident, and her father became Leopold III, King of the Belgians.
 The following year, her mother Queen Astrid was killed in an automobile crash in Switzerland.
 Soon after, the family moved to the Royal Palace of Laeken in Laeken, Brussels, Belgium where they would later be held under house arrest following the German invasion of Belgium in 1940.

-Princess Joséphine-Charlotte was primarily educated at the palace, and also attended boarding school briefly before the war began.
+Princess Joséphine-Charlotte was primarily educated at the palace and attended boarding school briefly before the war began.
 In 1941, while the family was confined to the Palace of Laeken, her father secretly married Lilian Baels, who was given the title Princess de Réthy.
 Three more children were born from this marriage, Joséphine-Charlotte’s half-siblings:

 The couple settled at Betzdorf Castle, in eastern Luxembourg, where they raised five children:

-On October 7, 2000, Grand Duke Jean followed his mother’s footsteps and abdicated in favor of his elder son, Grand Duke Henri.
+On October 7, 2000, Grand Duke Jean followed his mother’s footsteps and abdicated in favor of his elder son Grand Duke Henri.
 Jean and Joséphine-Charlotte soon left Berg Castle and settled at Fischbach Castle in central Luxembourg.
 Sadly, in 2003 it was reported that Grand Duchess Joséphine-Charlotte had been diagnosed with lung cancer and the planned ceremonies and celebrations for the couple’s 50th wedding anniversary were canceled.
-Just two years later, on January 10, 2005, Grand Duchess Joséphine-Charlotte passed away at Fischbach Castle, surrounded by her family.
+Two years later, on January 10, 2005, Grand Duchess Joséphine-Charlotte passed away at Fischbach Castle, surrounded by her family.
 She was 77 years old.

 Her funeral was held at the Cathedral of Notre Dame, the site of her marriage nearly 52 years earlier, and was attended by a large contingent of foreign royals.
 In accordance with her wishes, her remains were then cremated, and her ashes were placed in the Grand Ducal Crypt at the Cathedral.